fred4jupiter/fredbet/README.md

 # FredBet #

-Simple football betting application using Spring Boot and MongoDB.
+Simple football betting application using Spring Boot and MariaDB.
 You can run the application by issuing the following commands:

-	mvn clean install spring-boot:run
+	mvn install spring-boot:run

-The application is available under [http://localhost:8080/](http://localhost:8080/).
+The application is available under [http://localhost:8080/](http://localhost:8080/) and runs with an in-memory H2 database.
 Log in with the admin default account credentials `admin/admin`.

 ## Running within Docker ##